We grow our own!

 Competitive applicants have a minimum medical training of Wilderness First Responder, other relevant certifications, a good driving record, and a strong foundation of outdoor skills.

 LTs have the opportunity to learn about how a small business operates and what it takes to be a successful company.
-LT Interns work both in the office and at Glacier Camp.
+LT Interns work in the office, at MICA Mocha, at the zipline and at Glacier Camp.
 This position is designed for organizational thinkers who enjoy some guiding, but want to learn the skills needed to run a small business.

 The LT needs to have a great customer service attitude, admin experience, a good driving record, and a solid foundation of computer skills.